conallwang/MeGA/README.md

 ## TODO

+- [x] Release the project page
-- [ ] Release the demo page and more video results.
+- [ ] Add more results to the project page
 - [ ] Release the code.

 ## Citation